 Charles H. Baron.
 "Medical Paternalism and the Rule of Law: A Reply to Dr. Relman."
 American Journal of Law & Medicine 4, (1979): 337-366.

-Civil Rights and Discrimination Commons, Courts Commons, Economics Commons, Ethics and Professional Responsibility Commons, Family Law Commons, Health Law Commons, Law and Economics Commons, Law and Society Commons, Legal Writing and Research Commons, Litigation Commons, Medical Jurisprudence Commons, Politics Commons, Social Welfare Law Commons, State and Local Government Law Commons
+Civil Rights and Discrimination Commons, Courts Commons, Economics Commons, Family Law Commons, Health Law and Policy Commons, Law and Economics Commons, Law and Politics Commons, Law and Society Commons, Legal Ethics and Professional Responsibility Commons, Legal Writing and Research Commons, Litigation Commons, Medical Jurisprudence Commons, Social Welfare Law Commons, State and Local Government Law Commons